brontosaurusrex/brontosaurusrex.github.io/_posts/2021-06-04-AV1-encoding-with-ffmpeg.md

 Encodes @ 2.7 fps.
 Cpu-used 8 is the fastest encoding speed.

 _Cons_
-- The out.mp4 looks very artifical, no noise retained.
+- The out.mp4 looks very artificial, no noise retained.
 - Jerky playback in chrome, according to chrome://media-internals/, player used is kPlay.
-- Extremly slow encoding speed, even with the fastest setting.
+- Extremely slow encoding speed, even with the fastest setting.

 _Pros_
-- No aparent banding visible, possibly due to input being 10bit.
+- No apparent banding visible, possibly due to input being 10bit.
 - Plays fine with mpv.
 - Plays fine with firefox (not gpu accelerated).
 - The promise of 10 bit playback in browser.